mcyph/speedysvc/README.rst

   whether it's acquired in time or not.
 The current one is relatively simple in implementation which is a big advantage, and I'm not sure much performance would be gained.

+* There's a basic JSON-based logging system and time series data collection which can be viewed using the web interface, but it would be nice to be able to (optionally) integrate them using something like Prometheus, and allow for more advanced queries/metrics.

 * Add transparent compression support for NetworkServer/NetworkClient, with the client receiving the compression type before first commands.